San Francisco County Superior Court

 San Francisco County Superior Court has specific requirements for Probate documents and which case subcategories must be eFiled and physically filed.

-Probate subcategory Case initiations Subsequent filings
+Probate subcategory Case initiations

-Conservatorships Must be physically filed, offered by One Legal.
+Conservatorships Must be physically filed

-Guardianships Must be physically filed, offered by One Legal.
+Guardianships Must be physically filed

 Which documents are exempt from eFiling?